Required Legal Statements

 Chapel Attendance Probation

 Chapel probation is in effect for the following full semester.
 During the semester of probation a student will be restricted from participation in certain extracurricular activities, including but not limited to all student productions, intramurals, leadership positions, and/or award nominations.
 Students who ignore this loss of privilege by participating in extracurricular activities while on Chapel probation will be subject to stricter sanctions up to and including suspension from the university.
 Graduating seniors who do not earn the required credits during their final semester will be subject to appropriate sanctions.

 Chapel Integrity Violations

 Students are not permitted to slide someone else’s card to indicate Chapel attendance, slide their own card and not attend all of Chapel; or in the case of Small Group and breakout Chapels, sign their name and not attend or sign in for someone else who is not there.
 A “slide and glide” first offense will result in a mandatory meeting with the Chapel Office and may result in being placed on conduct probation.
-Upon a second occurrence a student will be placed on conduct probation and required to meet with the Office of Judicial Affairs.
+Upon a second occurrence a student will be placed on conduct probation and required to meet with the Office of the Dean of Students.
 Subsequent “slide and glide” offenses may result in further sanctions up to and including suspension from the university.

 Computer Use Policy

 See “Responsible Use for Information and Technology Resources” for more information.